SEPECAT Jaguar: Prototypes

 The first of eight prototypes flew on 8 September 1968, a two-seat design fitted with the first production model Adour engine.
 This aircraft went supersonic on its third flight but was lost on landing on 26 March 1970 following an engine fire.
-The second prototype flew in February 1969; a total of three prototypes flew at the Paris Air Show that year.
-The first French "A" prototype flew in March 1969.
-In October a British "S" conducted its first flight.
+The second prototype flew in February 1969 and a total of three prototypes flew at the Paris Air Show later that year.
+The first French "A" prototype flew in March 1969, and a British "S" conducted its first flight in October.